efflux/doc-otobo-dev/content/documentation/translate-documentation.rst

 Translating the Documentation
 =============================

-All translations of the OTRS GUI, the public extension modules and the documentations are managed using `Weblate <https://translate.otrs.com/>`__.
+All translations of the OTOBO GUI, the public extension modules and the documentations are managed using `Weblate <https://translate.otobo.de/>`__.

-From OTRS 7 the documentations are available in *reStructuredText* format, that replaced the old *DocBook* format.
+In OTOBO 10 the documentations are available in *reStructuredText* format.
 Be careful not to break the structure while translating the documentation.

 Here are some examples.